-We show the value of redeeming Amex points for cash back, gift cards, Amazon, Membership Rewards travel and transfers to travel partners.
+We examine the value of redeeming Amex points for cash back, gift cards, Amazon, American Express Travel and transfers to travel partners.

 If you love having reward redemption options, then the American Express Membership Rewards program delivers, giving you a long list of ways to spend your points and use your credit card rewards.
-But some pack more punch than others.
+But some redemption methods pack a bigger punch than others.

 With a few exceptions, airfare redemptions deliver the best value on your Membership Rewards points.
 And, if you want to go the extra mile (or thousands of extra miles), then consider transferring your points to one of American Express’ travel partners.
 You can get values of 2 cents per point or more by finding sweet spots in the redemption tiers.

 Find out now how to maximize your rewards:

 Redeem your points at the Amex travel portal